andrewwang247/radix-tree/README.md

 This section discusses implementation details.
 It's not needed to write client code.

-1. Given a node N, children of N do not share any common non-empty prefixes.
+1. Given a node *N*, children of *N* do not share any common non-empty prefixes.
 Otherwise, the common prefix would have been compressed.
-2. As a corollary of (1), for any non-empty prefix P and node N, at most 1 child node of N has P as a prefix.
+2. As a corollary of (1), for any non-empty prefix *p* and node *N*, at most 1 child node of *N* has *p* as a prefix.
 3. The empty string is never in a children map.
-Suppose N contains the empty string in its children map.
-This would be equivalent to N being `is_end`.
+Suppose *N* contains the empty string in its children map.
+This would be equivalent to *N* being `is_end`.
 4. All leaf nodes have true `is_end`.
-If a leaf node N was not the end of a key, must have non-empty `children` map, which it can't have because it's a leaf.
+If a leaf node *N* was not the end of a key, must have non-empty `children` map, which it can't have because it's a leaf.
-5. If node N has false `is_end`, it must have at least 2 children node.
+5. If node *N* has false `is_end`, it must have at least 2 children node.
 Otherwise, it would be compressed with its only child.
-6. As another corollary of (1), a children map can have at most |char| items.
+6. As another corollary of (1), a children map can have at most `|char|` items.
 Therefore, we can treat searching `std::map` as constant.
 7. `approximate_match`, `prefix_match`, and `exact_match` can be composed due to the recursive structure of the trie.
 8. `root` is never null.
 The empty trie consists of a root node with false `is_end`, an empty `children` map, and `nullptr` as parent.